 Coleman Big and Tall 0°F Sleeping Bag

 A winter sleeping bag must be rated for below the coldest temperatures you expect to encounter on your trip.

-We recommend a winter sleeping bag with a temperature rating at least 10°F to 15°F lower than the coldest temperatures you expect to encounter on your cold weather camping trip.
+We recommend a winter sleeping bag with a temperature rating of at least 10°F to 15°F lower than the coldest temperatures you expect to encounter on your cold-weather camping trip.

-Another feature that improves insulation and heat retention is bag shape.
+Another feature that improves insulation and heat retention is the bag shape.
 A mummy bag is much better for winter camping than a rectangular bag.
-Additional features like a hood with draw strings and draft collar further help increase warmth.
+Additional features like a hood with drawstrings and a draft collar further help increase warmth.

 Winter Sleeping Pad